Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Main Results

 To prove this, we show that if there exists a large connected component of non-depolarized sublattices then there exists a high-weight Pauli operator on these sublattices that `survives' the Pauli projection channels. \begin{lemma} For any error configuration $b$, let $A \subseteq V$ be the largest connected component in $G$ such that each sublattice of $A$ has at least one non-depolarized qubit.
 There exists some $s \in \mathsf{C}(\langle M_b \rangle)$ with support in at least half of the sublattices in $A$ and no support outside of $A$. \end{lemma}

 By the contrapositive of \cref{lemma:existshighwtpauli}, if there is no Pauli operator with high weight on a large connected component of sublattices that survives the error channel, then there are no large connected components of sublattices that have non-depolarized qubits.
 We show in \cref{lemma:no_large_component_paulis} of \cref{appendix:runtime} that when the depth exceeds some constant depth threshold $d_{local}^*$, it is possible to tightly bound the probability that there exists some Pauli operator with high-weight support on a connected component of size $k$, using proof techniques from percolation theory.
-Combining this with \cref{lemma:existshighwtpauli} gives us the following corollary, \begin{corollary} Let $\{L_j\}_j$ be the partition of qubits into subsets in Alg. \ref{alg:1}.
-For each $j$,
+Combining this with \cref{lemma:existshighwtpauli} gives us the following bounds on the size of connected components, \begin{corollary} Let $\{L_j\}_j$ be the partition of qubits into subsets in Alg. \ref{alg:1}.